 Wyoming Teacher Colleges and Degrees Online Guide

-Wyoming requires all aspiring teachers complete a teacher preparation program from an accredited school in order to work in the state’s school system.
+Wyoming requires all aspiring teachers to complete an educator preparation program from an accredited school in order to work in the state’s school system.
 The guide found below is a useful tool for finding teaching schools in Wyoming.
 In order to find the best option for your individual career goals, this page contains lists of top-rated teaching programs, a table of accredited, state-approved teacher preparation programs, and student reviews.
 Whether you are looking to start a new career as a teacher or fresh out of college, use this guide to help you find the best teaching program for your individual needs.

 Quick Facts

-*For not-for-profit colleges and universities with teacher degree programs.
+For not-for-profit schools with teacher degree programs.

 Top-Ranked Schools with Education Programs in Wyoming

-US News & World Report’s Best Graduate Education Programs 2019
+US News & World Report’s Best Graduate Education Programs 2023

-- University of Wyoming (#127 tie)
+• University of Wyoming (#153 tie)

-US News & World Report’s Best Online Graduate Education Programs 2019
+US News & World Report’s Best Online Graduate Education Programs 2022

-- University of Wyoming (#69 tie)
+• University of Wyoming (#214 tie)

 Casper College*